fullstackbrewing/fullstack-blog/source/_posts/The-Quest-For-Quad.md

 ### An Ever Changing Recipe

-For years I was tinkering with the recipe.
+For years I have been tinkering with the recipe.
 The hardest part was getting a high enough mash efficiency to get the original gravity needed.
 Besides that, subtle grain additions were made along with different candi sugars and relative hop substitutions.

 Ultimately, I wanted to shoot for a dark Belgian Quad with malty flavors, a lighter mouthfeel and an aroma with deep fruit accents.
 This converged on the current recipe I have going and happy to share from Brewfather: [Randy Quad - Belgian Dark Strong Ale](https://share.brewfather.app/32vv9hjE01T6z9).